-In simple terms, programmatic advertising is the term to define using automated technology for media buying, as opposed to traditional (often manual) methods of digital advertising.
+Programmatic advertising is the use of automated technology for media buying (the process of buying advertising space), as opposed to traditional (often manual) methods of digital advertising.
 Programmatic media buying utilizes data insights and algorithms to serve ads to the right user at the right time, and at the right price.

-Typically, the programmatic ecosystem involves three main components: a DSP, SSP and an Ad Exchanger.
-Typically, ad inventory is bought via a real-time auction.
+Ad inventory is usually bought via a real-time auction.
 Using programmatic channels, advertisers can buy per impression, thereby targeting the right audience.
 Since the process is automated, programmatic media buying guarantees speed and efficiency that is not matched in the traditional media buying.

 Why is programmatic media buying important?

 The traditional media buying process involves a lot of manual work, typically with several requests for proposals (RFPs), human negotiations and manual insertions of the orders (IOs), which makes it slow and inefficient.
 Additionally, ads are purchased in bulk and advertisers have little control over the inventory and placement.

 AppLovin Exchange (ALX) is the top mobile in-app RTB exchange, connecting buyers to over 60,000 mobile apps on over 1.5 billion mobile devices across the world.
 ALX works with 150+ DSPs to provide marketers, agencies, and ATDs access to a large volume of inventory.
 In the ALX auction environment, high-quality inventory is bought on a per-impression basis.
 Buyers gain direct access to the most competitive auctions with in-app SDK integration.

 Craving monthly app insights?
 Subscribe to our newsletter.